 Spirit Tours offers a wide range of walking tours, but the Ghost Tour draws the biggest crowds.
-Leaving conveniently from 601 Royal Street each evening at 8:15 pm, stops include the famous St. Louis Cemetery with its voodoo queen grave and forays into the history of slavery and the city's yellow fever epidemic.
+Leaving from Rev Zombie's Voodoo Shop at 723 St Peter St. each evening at 8 pm stops include the famous St. Louis Cemetery with its voodoo queen grave and forays into the history of slavery and the city's yellow fever epidemic.
 The guides do a bang-up job of translating legendary stories of misfortune, disasters, and disease as the backdrop for all kinds of ghosts and spirits walking among us.
-Storytelling is the focus, without the use of elaborate costumes or scare tactics.
+Storytelling is the focus, without the use of elaborate costumes or scare-tactics.
 The walking tour covers some ground, so best wear your comfy shoes.

 Historic New Orleans Tours' Haunted French Quarter Walk makes sure to hit all of the "most haunted" city's hot spots.
 You will venture to the Lalaurie Mansion, hear about the phantom of the Orleans Hotel, and shiver over the tale of the witch that makes her home at the French Opera - a tale of spurned young love getting even.
 The tour operates rain or shine, leaves from Bourbon Street and lasts around two hours.
 These tours don't trade in theatrics, but the guides are some of the most knowledgeable and informative on the circuit.
 Unlike some tours, the guides love taking questions which makes for a lively way to spend a few hours.

 If you're looking for the average walking tour, then move along.
 But if you want to delve deeper into local culture and lore, with commentary powered by a curious mind adept at arcane facts and in-depth research, then you've come to the right place.
-Arthur Morgan Smith is the gentleman behind Ask Arthur Tours, a retired New York ad man and Tulane grad with a penchant for uncovering the most interesting bits about New Orleans, a place he's called home, on and off, for decades.
+Arthur Morgan Smith is the gentleman behind Ask Arthur Tours, a retired New York ad-man and Tulane grad with a penchant for uncovering the most interesting bits about New Orleans, a place he's called home, on and off, for decades.
 The names of his tours are the first hint: Seldom Seen Cemeteries, Bards & Barflies of Bohemia,and Marigny Happy Hour all sound tantalizing, yes?
-Eschewing the usual ghost tour approach, Smith dives deep into Voodoo/Afro/Catholicism on his St. Louis Cemeteries No. 1 and No. 2 tours, points out haunted sites on his French Quarter tours and adds tidbits about 19th century Afro-Creole Spiritualism in New Orleans, seances, mediums, that sort of thing.
-Ask him about Napoleon Bonaparte, who supposedly checked in regularly from beyond the grave.
-Tours are limited to 12 guests, and private tours with transportation come in all kinds of intriguing flavors.
+Eschewing the usual ghost tour approach, Smith dives deep into Voodoo/Afro/Catholicism on his St. Louis Cemeteries No. 1 and No. 2 tours, points out haunted sites on his French Quarter tours and adds tidbits about 19th-century Afro-Creole Spiritualism in New Orleans, seances, mediums, that sort of thing.

 Gray Line offers a very solid Ghost & Spirits Walking Tour that takes participants on a deep journey through the city's major haunted locales by night.
 You may meet the ghosts of the Bourbon Orleans Hotel, and be introduced to a full cast of ghouls that reside in the Vieux Carre.
-The two hour tour departs nightly at 7:30 from the Gray Line Lighthouse Ticket office on the riverfront.
-You'll pass thorugh an old slave exchange and visit the haunted court house which is actually the home of today's state supreme court.
+The two-hour tour departs nightly at 7:30 from the Gray Line Lighthouse Ticket office on the riverfront.
+You'll pass through an old slave exchange and visit the haunted courthouse which is actually the home of today's state supreme court.
 Don't forget your camera...you just never know who might show up to pose.

 The chills start as soon as you take a look around Lord Chaz's website.
-A self made expert on New Orleans ghost/vampire history who became so popular he started his own business, Lord Chaz and his crew bring a Goth, leather biker sensibility to the goings on around the spirit world.
-Lord Chaz & Co. offer a nightly walking tour from Bourbon Street's limited to 25 patrons that is thrilling, over the top and informative.
+A self-made expert on New Orleans ghost/vampire history who became so popular he started his own business, Lord Chaz and his crew bring a Goth, leather biker sensibility to the goings-on around the spirit world.
+Lord Chaz & Co. offer a nightly walking tour from Bourbon Street limited to 25 patrons that is thrilling, over the top and informative.
 The tour constantly undergoes adaptation to ensure it stays fresh and can entertain previous guests.
-Chaz and friends are excellent story tellers, and will never appear cheesy or over rehearsed.
+Chaz and friends are excellent storytellers, and will never appear cheesy or over-rehearsed.